ACE Inhibitor drug by Ray Sahelian, M.D. Ace Inhibitor side effects

 About 10 percent of pregnant women develop high blood pressure, which can lead

 to a heart attack or stroke.
-Exactly how many pregnant women take ACE inhibitors
+A national survey

 found the number of ACE inhibitor prescriptions given to women of childbearing